Mani Region

 - Lower Mani (Kato Mani) - in the northeast, where the town of Gythio is located

-The most authentic part of Mani is the Inner Mani where the architecture is totally dominated by the Maniot style.
-Mani history dates back to antiquity.
-The local residents are supposed to be descendants of the Dorians and since then they had reputation of fierce and bellicose people who lived in fortified houses and villages.
-In the course of course when the Franks, Italians, Venetians and Ottomans invaded Greece and particularly Peloponnese in various periods, the Maniots managed to gain some sort of self-government and partial independence.
-Each village in Mani consisted of a separate neighborhood ("mahalas" in Greek) dominated by a family called clan.
+In the course of years when the Franks, Italians, Venetians and Ottomans invaded Greece and particularly Peloponnese in various periods, the Maniots managed to gain some sort of self-government and partial independence.
+Each village in Mani consisted of a separate neighborhood (”mahalas” in Greek) dominated by a family called clan.
 It was very often for the clans to be at war against each other and blood vengeance was severе and widely practiced.
 Each village stood for itself and women took part in the fights along with men.
 No matter the cruel battles between neighbors, each man of the clan chose a wife from another clan to avoid incest and to conclude temporary armistice.
-Even today some villages in Inner Mani comprise of 10-15 houses only and the neighbor village is just 3 km away.
+Even today some villages in Mani comprise of 10-15 houses only and the neighbor village is just 3 km away.

 - The town of Areopoli